hmito/esj73web/regist_oralposter_en.md

     3. Appropriateness of analysis methods
     4. Validity of discussion and conclusions

+Poster award will be judged based on online posters.

 - Only the poster itself will be evaluated; graphical abstracts and explanatory videos will generally not be considered.
     - However, judges may refer to graphical abstracts and explanatory videos to understand the research content.
 - For items that are difficult to evaluate based on the poster alone, judges may ask questions to the presenter via text chat and evaluate based on their responses.
+- The language used does not directly affect the evaluation, but in the event of a tie, **posters that can be understood in English** will be given higher priority.
+This applies in the following cases.
+    - English is included in the title, introduction, and conclusion.
+    - Understanding the outline of research by reading English alone.
+    - An English version of the poster is available on a separate page.

 ### Precautions